-Kamaria Kaalund is the Research Assistant for Health Equity at Duke-Margolis.
+Kamaria Kaalund is the Policy Analyst for Health Equity at Duke-Margolis.
 In this role, Kamaria supports health equity research projects, policy analysis, and educational initiatives.
 Her research interests include community-focused health policy approaches to reduce health inequities and the intersections between neuroscience, environmental health, and policy.

 She is a 2020 graduate of Wellesley College where she earned a B.A. in Neuroscience and Anthropology.
 During her time at Wellesley, she worked with the: Early Childhood Cognition Lab at MIT on an online child development research platform; at the Computational Cognitive Development Lab at Rutgers University as a summer intern; and then within Wellesley’s Centers for Women National SEED Project to support its goals of creating conversational communities that drive personal, organizational, and societal change toward greater equity and diversity.